namelivia/la-liga-official-scrapper/README.md

 # La Liga Official Scrapper

 ## Warning
-This scrapper is outdated, I'm currently checking if it works or if the page it was getting the info from still stays the same.
+I wrote this scrapper many years ago so it is outdated, I'm currently checking if it works or if the page it was getting the info from still stays the same.

 ## Requeriments